raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

 ---
 ### 记录下每天的工作和生活 - 2020

+#### 2020-04-21
+  * use the todolist
+    - a bit more actions
+	-
+  * get up around 9:30 , and arrive at cityU around 11:00
+    - good points
+	-

+  * fix the python in emacs
+    - although a bit more learning
+	- scheme or common lisp?

+  * see the blog Patrick Collison
+    - he is so great

+  * see the drama <国土安全>

+  * think my strenghs
+    - language
+	- programming
+	- writing
+	- art
+	- spirit
+	- philosophy
+	- math

 #### 2020-04-20
   * get up around 11:30
     - breakfirst at cuhk, and get to cityU around 13:00